Old Brahmaputra River

 The Old Brahmaputra River (পুরাতন ব্রহ্মপুত্র নদী) is a distributary of the Brahmaputra River in north-central Bangladesh.
-Historically the main stem of the Brahmaputra, the larger river's primary outflow was redirected via the Jamuna River after the 1762 Arakan earthquake.
+Historically it constituted the main stem of the Brahmaputra, however, the larger river's primary outflow was redirected via the Jamuna River after the 1762 Arakan earthquake.
 Today, the Old Brahmaputra has been relegated to a minor river with much less flow than its former self.
-The river branches off from the Brahmaputra in Jamalpur District and flows southeasterly for approximately 200 km before meeting the Meghna River in Kishoreganj District.
+The river branches off from the Brahmaputra in Jamalpur District and Mymensingh then flows southeasterly for approximately 200 km before meeting the Meghna River in Kishoreganj District.